atroutt/android-beginners/readme.md

 (b) be familiar with programming concepts like variables, methods, classes, arrays, conditionals, and loops.

+and have a basic knowledge of source control with git for cloning repos, making commits, and pushing changes to github.

 ### Tech requirements:

  - Your laptop (Mac or Linux strongly preferred)